aleshaleksey/fansys23/08-spell-list.md

 **Global**: The spell works in one of two ways.

 - It creates a wave with a width of 5000ft, that travels a distance of 3000ft and has a height of 2000ft.
 This wave travels at a speed of 600ft per round.
 The STR save is repeated at the start of affected characters' turns.
 Drowning damage is applied every round when the save is failed.
 The falling damage at the end of the spell is 36d8 (The target takes 2 rounds to hit the ground).
 - Alternatively, the wave has a width of 100ft, a height of 20ft and a length of 150ft.
 In this case, the wave lasts for 1 month and travels at a pace of up to 200ft per round over water in the direction specified by the caster, or at 40ft per round over land.
-It can carry objects of up to half of its volume without and causes no damage.
+It can carry objects of up to half of its volume and causes no damage.

 ___
 ## MP 10 Spells